Nontraditional Nursing Careers: A Guide to Remote Work and Freelance Writing

 Thinking about leaving the bedside but staying true to your calling?
 Grab the free guide: 15 Remote and Nontraditional Jobs for Nurses.

 Do you know the thrill you get when you land a new job?
-As a freelance nurse writer, I feel the same sensation every day when I land these incredible projects.
+As a freelance nurse writer, I felt the same sense of excitement every day when I landed these incredible projects.
 I became addicted to the feeling of working for myself and landing incredible opportunities.
 I tasted the freedom of working for myself as a nurse writer.
 That excitement flows into my life with our family, as well.

 The best part of owning my schedule?
 The positive changes in our family’s life.

-If the urge strikes to write until 1 A.M. occurs, I can.
+If the urge to write until 1 A.M. strikes, I can.

 I leisurely drink hot coffee with my husband instead of rushing out the door and leaving my coffee in the microwave.
 I put on a robe, wander to my office, and gaze at my garden as my computer flickers on.
 When my babies were little, I could nurse them during my lunch break or take family walks with my littles.